-My Mom got hit with the flu a couple weeks ago and the second I hung up the phone with her sounding weak as a kitten I sprang into action making a huge pot of Homemade Chicken Noodle Soup from memory, which I delivered less than an hour later to her doorstep.
-Actually, I can’t say it’s my recipe.
-It’s actually hers…or rather, her Mom’s aka my Grandma!
+My Mom got hit with the flu a couple weeks ago and the second I hung up the phone with her sounding weak as a kitten I sprang into action making a huge pot of Gluten Free Homemade Chicken Noodle Soup from memory, which I delivered less than an hour later to her doorstep.

 That’s right, this Homemade Chicken Noodle Soup is so good that the recipe has been handed down through three generations.
 It’s the most simple homemade chicken noodle soup you could ever imagine, ready in 30 minutes, made with fridge and pantry staples, and soothes the achy/sick/sad soul.
-Super easy to make gluten-free, too!

 Like a little black dress, everyone needs a go-to, committed to memory, Chicken Noodle Soup recipe to pull out at a moment’s notice, and I hope this will become yours.
-It’s probably my all-time favorite soup recipe here on IGE.
-Ready to enjoy in no time, and perfect for pairing with Gluten Free Focaccia or Gluten Free Cornbread!
+It’s one of my all-time favorite soup recipe here on IGE, and we truly make it on repeat all year long (soup season is all seasons, if you ask me!)

 How to Make Homemade Chicken Noodle Soup